dmbdesignpdx/grouped-svg-sprite/README.md

 What?!
 JavaScript??
 I know, I know.
 But trust me, this script is painless and really small; and the payoff is completely worth it.

-To start off, we'll create a function called groupedSVG:
+To start off, we'll create a function called `groupedSVG`:

 ```js